Way Back When

 He first demonstrated his system to the press on September 3, 1928, and to the public in 1934.
 Although he won an early patent for his image dissection tube, he lost later patent battles to RCA, which owned the rights to many of inventor Vladimir Zworykin’s TV patents.
 In 1939, RCA finally conceded to a $1 million licensing agreement that allowed RCA to sell electronic television to the public.

 Farnsworth with Image Dissector

 Lee de Forest (26 August 1873–30 June 1961) was an American inventor, self-described “Father of Radio,” and a pioneer in the development of sound-on-film recording used for motion pictures.
-In 1906 he filed his first patent for the vacuum tube he called the three-element “grid Audion”, describing it as a detector of sound.
+In 1906 he filed his first patent for an electron tube he called the three-element “grid Audion”, describing it as a detector of sound.